 The first step you need to take in protecting your computer or other device is downloading a decent anti-virus software program.
 Using your computer and going online without some form of protection is not the smartest thing to do, to say the least.
 Good anti-virus software will detect and illuminate possible threats for you.
 They can detect spyware, malware, and viruses and are your computer’s first line of defense.
 Make sure your software includes a firewall and update it on a regular basis.
 Viruses are constantly evolving and you need to stay up to date.

 Cyber protection is old-fashioned.
 Hackers will always be there and are constantly trying new ways to access your system.
-Keeping track of all the weak spots in your system is not doable, especially if you’re talking about a large company with many computers, systems, servers and networks.
+Even things that you didn’t think could be compromised can now be threatened, such as your network’s endpoints.
+Whilst there is some technology that can help, most of it doesn’t run fast enough to keep pace with the advancement of the attack, and so individuals and companies are now making the decision to utilize something like this FortiEDR software (visit here for more information) to help ensure that every inch of the network is kept as safe and secure as possible.
+With that being said, keeping track of all the weak spots in your system is not doable, especially if you’re talking about a large company with many computers, systems, servers, and networks.
 So, what can you do?
 The next step is moving on to cyber resilience.
 This form of protection already assumes a virus or other threat will access your system sooner or later.
 Via this option, you prepare your computer for when a cyber attack takes place.
 You pinpoint some high-value assets and make sure their safety is your anti-virus’ first priority.
-Don’t keep all of your documents in one place, make backups (and keep them apart from your computer) and arrange for the most sensitive information to shut down when your firewall is breached.
+Don’t keep all of your documents in one place, make backups (and keep them apart from your computer), and arrange for the most sensitive information to shut down when your firewall is breached.

 Your Own Actions